CosmoStat/wf-psf/docs/source/configuration.md

 The option to generate plots of the metric evaluation results is provided by setting the value of the parameter `plotting_config` to the name of the [plotting configuration](plotting_config) file, ex: `plotting_config.yaml`.
 This will trigger WaveDiff's plotting pipeline to produce plots after completion of the metrics evaluation pipeline.
 If the field is left empty, no plots are generated.

 To compute the errors of the trained PSF model, the `metrics` package can retrieve a ground truth data set if it exists in dataset files listed in the [data_configuration](data_config) file.
 If doesn't exist, WaveDiff can generate at runtime a `ground truth model` using the parameters in the metrics configuration file associated to the key: `ground_truth_model`.
-The parameter settings the ground truth model are similar as those used during [training configuration](training_config).
-Currently, for choice of model indicated by the key `model_name` only the polychromatic model as denoted by `poly` is implemented.
+The parameter settings for the ground truth model are similar as those used during [training configuration](training_config).
+Currently, for the choice of model indicated by the key `model_name`, only the polychromatic model as denoted by `poly` is implemented.

 The `metrics` package is run using [TensorFlow](https://www.tensorflow.org) to reconstruct the PSF model and evaluate the various metrics.
 The `metrics_hparams` key contains a couple usual machine learning parameters such as the `batch_size` as well as additional parameters like `output_dim` to define the dimension of the output pixel postage stamp, etc.